Nonanalytic Structure of Effective Potential at Finite Temperature on Compactified Space: Introduction

 \section{Introduction}

 Quantum field theory at finite temperature provides a fundamental framework for studying phase-transition phenomena in high-energy physics and has played a central role in advancing our understanding of the subject.
 In their pioneering analysis of the finite-temperature effective potential, Dolan and Jackiw\cite{dj} found that the scalar effective potential contains terms that cannot be expressed as positive powers of the field-dependent mass squared, namely, nonanalytic terms.
 The terms act as the source of the first-order phase transitions\cite{dine,quiros} and their magnitude directly controls the strength of the transition.
 They are, for instance, indispensable in electroweak baryogenesis scenario\cite{baryon} relying on the first-order electroweak phase transition.
+In exploring cosmological evolution scenarios\cite{trodden}, it is necessary to understand how symmetries are broken during the cooling of the Universe.
+In this respect, the study of nonanalytic contributions to the finite-temperature effective potential plays a crucial role.
 Nonanalytic terms are therefore of substantial physical significance.

 Quantum field theories with compactified extra dimensions constitute one of the most promising approaches for exploring physics beyond the Standard Model.
 Gauge-Higgs unification provides a representative example\cite{hosotani}, where, once again, nonanalytic terms at finite-temperature effective potential are crucial for realizing the first-order phase transition\cite{marutake}.
 At the same time, theories with compact extra dimensions also serve as powerful theoretical tools for field-theoretic studies, providing a well-defined framework for such investigations.
 Dimensional reduction offers a prime example\cite{cava1,cava2} and moreover, these theories are known to exhibit rich and interesting phase structures\cite{host1,sakatake}.